skjsjhb/Fubuki/ARE_WE_BUKKIT_YET.md

 # Are We Bukkit Yet?

-> Well, not.
-Not even close.
+> Well, no, but it's now better than nothing.

 > [!CAUTION]
 > Fubuki is at a very early stage and does not really do anything more than executing the plugin lifecycle methods.